I'm Bryony, a born-and-raised Seattleite, living in the beautiful Pacific Northwest corner of the United States.

 This is the place where I can share that gospel with you.
 Stay and peruse!
 See how easily you can start to see and hear those feathered neighbors of ours.
 Like I said, these marvels of nature have been here the whole time.
 My hope is that more of us noticing and caring will keep them here.

 If you'd like to collaborate, read my blog to get a sense of what we might do together--my niche is specific to popularizing birding culture to women.
-Please also take a look at my shop.
-The items there are ones I use (or have used) myself and stand behind.
-Your purchase here will help keep this blog alive, I thank you in advance!
+Thanks for considering!

 Let's connect!
 Say hi at firstname.lastname@example.org or via any of my social media tabs below.